“Yes Lorna! I really want to learn how to deliver a Top-Level Persuasive Speech!”

 Let’s look at them in more detail now.

-This is a where you will place the facts, figures, statistics and other forms of documentation which support your point.
+This is where you will place the facts, figures, statistics and other forms of documentation which support your point.
 Make sure these are from credible sources and that you share these sources.

 Please note, you should provide evidence which supports your position.
 General information on the topic will not be enough, so be careful with your research.